-Types of Nursing Home Abuse Can Also Include:
+Common Types of Nursing Home Abuse Include:

-- Emotional – Nursing home patients who are constantly subjected to verbal abuse and/or negligence are more likely to be depressed, harm themselves, and may see their physical ailments worsen.
-It is essential that all nursing home patients be treated with dignity and respect, as well as in a timely and professional manner.
+- Emotional Abuse – Nursing home patients who are constantly subjected to verbal abuse and/or negligence are more likely to be depressed, harm themselves, and may see their physical ailments worsen.
+It is essential that all nursing home patients be treated with dignity and respect, as well as cared for in a timely and professional manner.

-- Sexual – While nursing home patients are usually adults and can explore consensual relationships as they see fit, they can also be subjected to sexual abuse.
+- Sexual Abuse – While nursing home patients are usually adults and can explore consensual relationships as they see fit, they can also be subjected to sexual abuse.
 This is especially true and tragic if the patient is physically unable to defend themselves or mentally unable to give consent.

 What Are The Common Signs of Nursing Home Abuse?

-Victims of nursing home abuse can show various signs, but some of the most common include unexplained broken bones, multiple bruises, weight loss, reluctance to see visitors, signing over homes and other forms of property without warning, large unexplained expenditures, and confusion explained as “old age” when the actual cause could be an incorrect or missing dose of medication, lack of food, and sudden illness.
+Victims of nursing home abuse can show various signs, but some of the most common include unexplained broken bones, multiple bruises, weight loss, reluctance to see visitors, signing over homes and other forms of property without warning, large unexplained expenditures, and confusion explained as “old age” when the actual cause could be an incorrect or missing dose of medication, lack of food, and/or sudden illness.